 Vertical Scaled Scores

 Vertical scaled scores are NOT an indicator of passing or failing.
 Since these tests are used for growth purposes, they just give us a starting baseline for your child this fall.
 The score itself doesn’t mean much right now, but will mean more once we compare them with the vertical scaled score on this spring’s SOL test to determine growth.
-In the meantime, the Virginia Department of Education has developed charts to help interpret the score.

 Results by Item